mbarto/react-day-berlin-2024-slides/slides.md

 </v-click>
 <div class="absolute right-10 w-90 color-white" v-after>
   <h3 class="mb-5">Learnings</h3>
-  <span>We can fetch and render content for a full page, or part of it by:</span>
+  <span>We can replace content of the full page, or part of it by:</span>
   <ul>
     <li v-click="2">storing content promise(s) into React state</li>
     <li v-click="3">updating the state as we fetch new content</li>